jacobmiller29/BERT-ImmigSentiment/README.md

 Here I plot the distribution of estimated immigration sentiment by channel among cable news segments that are about immigration. immigration_sentiment is the normalized form of the immigration grades, and varies from 0 to 1 where higher values indicate more anti-immigrant language.
 Because the channels differ in the extent to which they discuss immigration (Fox News discusses it the most), I normalize the distributions by channel to make them easier to compare visually.

 What immediately stands out is that Fox News exhibits far more segments with anti-immigrant language and far fewer pro-immigrant segments, as measured by the trained BERT immigration sentiment model.
-Both CNN and MSNBC exhibit far more pro-immigrant segments, with MSNBC exhibiting the most pro-immigrant segments.
+Both CNN and MSNBC exhibit more pro-immigrant segments, with MSNBC exhibiting the most pro-immigrant segments.

 What this means intuitively is that when discussing immigration, the model thinks that Fox News tends to use the type of language that anti-immigrant politicians in Congress use, while CNN and especially MSNBC tend to use the type of language that is associated with pro-immigrant politicians in Congress.